sudhakar1298/vector-pdf-search-with-astra-google-ai/README.md

-Here’s a sample `README.md` file for your repository that covers all the important aspects:

----

 # Vector PDF Search using Astra DB and Google AI

 This project is a **PDF document retrieval and question-answering system** that leverages **Astra DB** for cloud storage and **Google AI's SentenceTransformer** model for semantic search.
 Users can input queries, and the system will return the most relevant text chunk from the uploaded PDF documents.